convexengineering/SPaircraft/docs/index.rst

 ..
-STACD documentation master file, created by sphinx-quickstart on Sat May 06 14:21:15 2017.
+SPaircraft documentation master file, created by sphinx-quickstart on Sat May 06 14:21:15 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to STACD documentation!
+Welcome to SPaircraft documentation!
 =================

 |picD8| |picRJ|